percona/pxc-docs/docs/wsrep-system-index.md

 | Scope:         | Global             |
 | Dynamic:       | Yes                |
 | Default Value: |                    |

-This variable has been implemented in [Percona XtraDB Cluster 8.0.31](./release-notes/8.0.31-23.md).

 Defines the node behavior according to a specified value.
 The value is empty or disabled by default.